radu-matei/radu-matei.github.io/content/blog/wasm-to-oci.md

 > Read [the WASI announcement blog post][wasi-announcement] if you want to learn more about how it works, and the principles behind WASI.

-# Distributing WASM modules using OCI registries
+### Distributing WebAssembly modules using OCI registries

-Right now there are a couple of ways to distribute WASM modules - [`wasm-pack`][wasm-pack-publish] (which uses NPM to store modules), or [WAPM][wapm] (independent of programming language and toolchain, but still a very early stage tool, without much adoption yet outside of the Wasmer ecosystem), to name a few.
-But if we consider WASM as a potential cross-platform alternative to Linux containers, then we also need a way to distribute them, independent of programming language and toolchain.
+Right now there are a couple of ways to distribute WebAssembly modules - [`wasm-pack`][wasm-pack-publish] (which uses NPM to store modules), or [WAPM][wapm] (independent of programming language and toolchain, but still a very early stage tool, without much adoption yet outside of the Wasmer ecosystem), to name a few.
+But if we consider WebAssembly as a potential cross-platform alternative to Linux containers, then we also need a way to distribute them, independent of programming language and toolchain.
 And why not use exactly the method for distributing container images, OCI registries?

 Additionally, OCI recently announced [the OCI Artifacts project][oci-artifacts], which aims to extend the OCI registry specification and store other cloud native artifacts (think about Helm charts, or CNAB bundles).
-This has immediate advantages - a consistent way to distribute multiple artifacts type, using already existing registry services, or reusing and extending the current security model (like[TUF][tuf]).
+This has immediate advantages - a consistent way to distribute multiple artifacts type, using already existing registry services, or reusing and extending the current security model (like [TUF][tuf]).

 [ORAS][oras] (OCI Registry as Storage) is a proposed implementation for the OCI Artifacts project, and significantly simplifies storing arbitrary content in OCI registries.
 So we could use the ORAS client library to build a really simple tool to push and pull WebAssembly modules to OCI registries.